What are the best techniques to reproduce famous paintings?

 That is, the process of approval of the replica of a work occurs before it is packed and sent by secure mail to the client.
 When the client approves his painting, it is packed rolled up and sent to the expectant buyer.

-Step F. Your Copy of the Chart is ready!
+Step F. Your painting replica is ready!

 The final result of a good oil replica is exquisite, but you as a buyer must agree!